Formal verification: Model checking

+Deductive verification

 Another approach is deductive verification.
-It consists of generating from the system and its specifications (and possibly other annotations) a collection of mathematical proof obligations, the truth of which imply conformance of the system to its specification, and discharging these obligations using either proof assistants (interactive theorem provers) (such as HOL, ACL2, Isabelle, Coq or PVS), or automatic theorem provers, including in particular satisfiability modulo theories (SMT) solvers.
+It consists of generating from the system and its specifications (and possibly other annotations) a collection of mathematical proof obligations, the truth of which imply conformance of the system to its specification, and discharging these obligations using either proof assistants (interactive theorem provers) (such as HOL, ACL2, Isabelle, Rocq (previously known as Coq) or PVS), or automatic theorem provers, including in particular satisfiability modulo theories (SMT) solvers.
 This approach has the disadvantage that it may require the user to understand in detail why the system works correctly, and to convey this information to the verification system, either in the form of a sequence of theorems to be proved or in the form of specifications (invariants, preconditions, postconditions) of system components (e.g. functions or procedures) and perhaps subcomponents (such as loops or data structures).

-Software
+Application to software

 Formal verification of software programs involves proving that a program satisfies a formal specification of its behavior.
 Subareas of formal verification include deductive verification (see above), abstract interpretation, automated theorem proving, type systems, and lightweight formal methods.
 A promising type-based verification approach is dependently typed programming, in which the types of functions include (at least part of) those functions' specifications, and type-checking the code establishes its correctness against those specifications.
 Fully featured dependently typed languages support deductive verification as a special case.

 Another complementary approach is program derivation, in which efficient code is produced from functional specifications by a series of correctness-preserving steps.
-An example of this approach is the Bird–Meertens formalism, and this approach can be seen as another form of correctness by construction.
+An example of this approach is the Bird–Meertens formalism, and this approach can be seen as another form of program synthesis.

 These techniques can be sound, meaning that the verified properties can be logically deduced from the semantics, or unsound, meaning that there is no such guarantee.
 A sound technique yields a result only once it has covered the entire space of possibilities.
 An example of an unsound technique is one that covers only a subset of the possibilities, for instance only integers up to a certain number, and give a "good-enough" result.
 Techniques can also be decidable, meaning that their algorithmic implementations are guaranteed to terminate with an answer, or undecidable, meaning that they may never terminate.
 By bounding the scope of possibilities, unsound techniques that are decidable might be able to be constructed when no decidable sound techniques are available.